 Ever since Matt was introduced to ayahuasca through an episode on National Geographic, he was immediately drawn to the sacred medicine.
 He told himself, “This is it, this is what i have to do.”
-But first, his path led him to the world of ibogaine, which he was treated with in 2011 on HBO’s VICE TV.
-After his treatment, he stayed involved by learning the spiritual aspects of Bwiti, which uses iboga as a sacrament, and participated in ceremonies until 2013, when he came to Costa Rica and began working more intimately with iboga at a treatment center.
+But first, his he had to address his addictions and his path led him to the world of ibogaine.
+Matt was treated with in 2011 on HBO’s VICE TV.
+After his treatment, he stayed involved by beginning to learn some of the spiritual aspects of Bwiti, which uses iboga as a sacrament, and participated in ceremonies until 2013 when he came to Costa Rica and began working more intimately with iboga at a treatment center.

-At the same time he arrived in Costa Rica, Matt started getting involved with ayahuasca.
-In the years since, he has participated in many ceremonies, traveled to Peru, eagerly consuming any information he could find or be taught about the sacred medicine ayahuasca.
-Now he has participated in hundreds of ceremonies and has evolved in his own rite as a ceremonial facilitator.
+At the same time he arrived in Costa Rica, Matt began drinking ayahuasca and his connection with the medicine was instantaneous.
+In the years since, he has participated in hundreds of ceremonies, traveled to Peru, eagerly consuming any information he could find or be taught about ayahuasca and it's traditional use.
+Matt has evolved in his own rite as a strong ceremonial facilitator.
 He continues to travel to Iquitos every few months to continue learning.
-His presence during ceremony is strong and grounding, and his Icaros and help guide the participants’ experience.
+His presence during ceremony is strong and grounding, and his Icaros guide the participants’ experience.

-Matt would never call himself a Shaman, as he feels he has much more to learn and his whole life to discover more about ayahuasca and the ceremonies surrounding its use; he would refer to himself as an ayahuasca guide .
+Matt would never call himself a Shaman, as he feel that word is overused by people who are undeserving of its title.
+Instead he considers himself an ayahuasquero, or someone who works with ayahuasca .
 Matt’s intentions and passion in his work are unparalleled.
 When researching ayahuasca, there are many warnings about false ayahuasca shamans and scams.
-While Matt may not be a Shaman (yet) there is no question of his integrity and his sincerity in his mission to help others.
+While Matt may not call himself a Shaman, there is no question of his integrity and his sincerity in his mission to help others.